top of page

 There is a desert platter of four different types,

-and all were delicious.
+all delicious.

 A selection of starters included embutido (smoked ham) and cabra de queso (strong goats cheese),